Last Updated: April 27, 2023

-Please note that other Innovate products or services, including but not limited to Innovate’s Insights platform and the PointClub website, may be governed by separate privacy policies.
+Please note that other Innovate products or services, including but not limited to the Innovate DIY platform and the PointClub website, may be governed by separate privacy policies.
 This Policy only applies to the Site, and to the data that we collect through the Site or other Innovate- or Survey Surfing-branded communications or surveys.
 It does not apply to any data that we collect via other websites where this Policy is not posted.

 We make the Site, including this Policy, accessible to individuals with disabilities.
 If you are having trouble accessing the Site or this Policy, please contact us as provided below.